Canadian exhibition at the Louisiana Purchase Exposition: Background

 The 1904 Louisiana Purchase Exposition in Missouri, United States was the largest exhibition held in the Western hemisphere to date.
 Canada was one of 62 nations invited to participate.
 The Canadian government erected a Canadian pavilion, spending more than $30,000 on the building and on beautifying the grounds.
 The official guide to the exhibition said the pavilion where Canada's forest, game and fruit wealth was exhibited was a spacious structure, said to be a clubhouse.
 The building was designed by Lawrence Fennings Taylor in a Gothic style.

 Fine art from Canada was shown in another building, the Palace of Fine Arts (today the central part is the St. Louis Art Museum), in galleries 49 to 52 of its east pavilion, adjacent to Germany and Sweden's showrooms.

 Fine art

 The art exhibition included 117 works by 51 Canadian artists (88 in oil, 29 in pencil and watercolour).
 Landscape, genre scenes and portraits predominated.
+(The full list is available online).